burchcatwit/password_manager/README.md

 ### Running the Site

-- Run "npm install" in the root directory
+1. In the root directory (and backend if necessary), run:
-  - And in the backend directory

-- Add the link to the database in index.js
+        > npm install

+   If experiencing compilation issues, also run:

+        > cd backend
+        > npm install

 #### Running the backend